Scientific developments

 The size, weight and volume of the converters can be reduced by increasing the frequency of the converters.
 However, the switching cells become more sensitive to their operating environment.
 Fine simulations can be used to estimate the switching and the losses.

-silicon carbide (SiC) and gallium nitride (GaN) components currently available on the market means much higher switching frequencies can be attained compared with their silicon counterparts.
+Using the silicon carbide (SiC) and gallium nitride (GaN) components currently available on the market means much higher switching frequencies can be attained compared with their silicon counterparts.
 As part of the CE2I project, L2EP has chosen to focus its efforts on GaN components.
 Models for fine simulation are developed, based on characterisations using innovative methods for power electronics.
 S parameters are used to accurately work out the intrinsic parasitic elements of the component (resistances, inductors, capacitors, etc.) The characterisation on PCB and the modelling of the latter are used to obtain a good agreement between the simulation and experimental data.

 3. Conversion structures and applications